TortoiseGit/tortoisesvn/doc/readme.txt

 TranslateDoc.bat:
   will translate into the given language if the po file exists.
-  "TranslateDoc de" will use de.po and the English xml files to build the German document stucture in source\de
+  If no parameter is given, all .po files found in doc\po will be used to create the corresponding target languages.
   This script uses xml2po.py and requires a Python runtime environment to be installed.
+  This script makes use of gnu "aspell".
+Windows binaries and dictionaries are found at ftp://ftp.gnu.org/gnu/aspell/w32/ A log is written to "translatelog.txt"

+Example: "TranslateDoc de" will use de.po and the English xml files to build the German document stucture in source\de

 GenDoc.bat:
-  will loop over all known applications and every directory it finds inside "source" (so don't place any nonsense there).
+  will loop over all known applications and build the docs in English plus all .po files it finds inside "doc\po" (so don't place any nonsense or backup .po files there) This script uses xml2po.py and requires a Python runtime environment to be installed.
+  The script retranslates all source files while building, so there's no need to run "TranslateDoc" before "GenDoc".
+"GenDoc" doesn't run the spellchecker on the source.

 source\MakeDoc.bat:
   is called from GenDoc.bat and will generate html, pdf and chm